laiboonh/haskell/Function/README.md

 pal xs
   | xs == reverse xs = True
   | otherwise = False
+--otherwise is a synonym for True λ> otherwise
+True
+it :: Bool
 ```

 #### "Kinds are the types of type constructors, primarily encoding the number of arguments they take."